 Dr. Creange has five surgical publications related to bariatric surgery, has written three book chapters, and has presented both nationally and internationally at major surgical conferences.

-When not seeing patients, Dr. Creange enjoys going on walks and bike rides with his daughter and wife, golfing, and trying out new recipes.
+When not seeing patients, Dr. Creange enjoys going on walks and bike rides with his daughters and wife, golfing, and trying out new recipes.